MalihehIzadi/hybrid-linker/README.md

 # Hybrid Linker
-This epositry contains the source code adn datasets for our study titled as "<strong>Automated Recovery of Issue-Commit Links Leveraging Both Textual and Non-textual Data</strong>", accepted at the <i>IEEE International Working Conference on Source Code Analysis and Manipulation (ICSME 2021)</i>.
+This repositry contains the source code adn datasets for our study titled as "<strong>Automated Recovery of Issue-Commit Links Leveraging Both Textual and Non-textual Data</strong>", accepted at the <i>IEEE International Working Conference on Source Code Analysis and Manipulation (ICSME 2021)</i>.